chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

           set thermal expansion solid        = 0

           # Permeability of the liquid phase
-          set Darcy penality liquid         = 0
+          set Darcy penalty liquid         = 0

           # Permeability of the  solid phase
-          set Darcy penality solid          = 1e4
+          set Darcy penalty solid          = 1e4
         end
       end
     end

-Note that the viscosity of the liquid and the solid phase are now identical and that a very strong Darcy penality coefficient is applied on the solid phase to restrict its motion.
+Note that the viscosity of the liquid and the solid phase are now identical and that a very strong Darcy penalty coefficient is applied on the solid phase to restrict its motion.
 A third approach would be to combine this Darcy term with the viscosity model used above, resulting in an hybrid approach.

-The following graph shows the evolution of the liquid fraction as a function of time using the viscous penality, Darcy penality and hybrid penality strategy.
-We see that the viscous penality tends to increase the amount of molten material.
+The following graph shows the evolution of the liquid fraction as a function of time using the viscous penalty, Darcy penalty and hybrid penalty strategy.
+We see that the viscous penalty tends to increase the amount of molten material.
 Whether or not this is a physical phenomenon cannot be assessed here.

 .. image:: images/comparison-melted-volume-fraction.png